Magpie (film): Plot

 Ben recovers, and takes Matilda to the film set once again, where he receives a text telling him to go to a trailer.
 Over his daughter's video camera, he watches Alicia perform a striptease for him, but is interrupted when he's told Matilda has run away while he wasn't supervising her.
 Ben reluctantly leaves to go look for her, but Anette arrives on set, and finds their daughter first, chastising him for not keeping a closer eye on her.

 On the last day of filming, Anette takes Matilda to the set early while not waking her husband, causing Ben to oversleep and leave him stuck in the house with Lucas.
 Alicia and Matilda shoot their last scenes together, and Anette decides to invite Alicia over to her house for dinner.
 Ben is taken by surprise to find Alicia coming unexpectedly to their home.
 Anette drops hints throughout the dinner that she knows about the affair, and that Ben has been lying to Alicia about his wife, who he had described as cold and uncaring.
 Alicia bids goodbye to Matilda, but angrily rejects Ben, and he bursts into a rage at Anette and tells her he's divorcing her.

 Ben gets into his car and drives off into the woods, where he attempts to call Alicia but instead hears Anette's voice over the phone.
-It's revealed that Anette had secretly swapped her phone number into Alicia's contact profile, meaning Ben had been unknowingly texting his wife the whole time.
+It's revealed that Anette had secretly swapped her phone number into Alicia's contact profile within Ben's mobile, meaning Ben had been unknowingly texting his wife the whole time.
 Alicia had never been pursuing an affair, and the striptease from earlier was performed by Anette in disguise.
 Shocked and furious over having been deceived, Ben fails to keep his eyes on the road, and crashes.